hawkinslabdev/minimalsqlapi/ReadMe.md

 The authentication system implements industry best practices:
 - No plaintext tokens stored in the database
 - Cryptographically secure hashing with PBKDF2/SHA256
-- Unique salt generation for each token
 - Username binding for token ownership and auditing
-- File-based token distribution for better management
+- File-based token distribution for token distribution

 ---
 ## ✨ Credits